Get insider access

 2.04 dB

 The peaks and dips performance is disappointing.
-There's a dip in the low-bass, so your mixes lack thump and rumble.
-The peak in the high-bass adds intense boom, which can muddy your mix.
-Another peak in the low-treble adds some detail to vocals and lead instruments while a dip in the mid-treble weakens sibilants.
+Because of the limitations of their open-fit design, they struggle to control their sound.
+There's a significant dip in the low-bass, so your mixes lack thump and rumble.
+The peak in the high-bass adds intense boom and punch to kick drums.
+It levels off with minor dips and peaks in the mids, which is rather consistent for clear lead instruments.
+Another peak in the low-treble adds some emphasis to detail to vocals, while a dip in the mid-treble weakens sibilants.

 4.7